“I have made this letter longer than usual, only because I have not had the time to make it shorter.” - Blaise Pascal

 PyTorch uses C++ extensively in its backend, and when one thinks of the relationship between PyTorch and ATen, there are 2 salient points to keep in mind

-• These C++ functions are implemented to perform the actual mathematical computations, memory allocation, and other low-level tasks required for tensor operations.
+• These C++ functions are implemented to perform the actual mathematical computations, memory allocation, and some other low-level tasks required for tensor operations.

-How do we do all this?
+How do we do this?

 To Integrate C++ with PyTorch